 Affix(ed): To attach to the seafloor in a permanent way.
+Examples include but are not limited to: partial burial, permanently attaching to rocky substrate, burial with loose rubble on the surface of the seafloor.

 Archaeological Resources: Those districts, sites, buildings, structures, and artifacts which possess material evidence of human life and culture of the prehistoric and historic past.
 (See Historical Resources definition.)